Qiskit/qiskit-addon-cutting/docs/index.rst

    :alt: GitHub repository star counter badge
    :target: https://github.com/Qiskit/qiskit-addon-cutting

-Qiskit addons are a collection of modular tools for building utility-scale workloads powered by Qiskit.
+`Qiskit addons <git@github.com:Qiskit/qiskit-addon-cutting.git>`_ are a collection of modular tools for building utility-scale workloads powered by Qiskit.

 This package implements circuit cutting.
 In this technique, a handful of gates and/or wires are cut, resulting in smaller circuits that are better suited for execution on hardware.
 The result of the original circuit can then be reconstructed; however, the trade-off is that the overall number of shots must be increased by a factor exponential in the number of cuts.